ParamBirje/JobsAhoy/PROJECT-NAVIGATION.md

 This is a guide for knowing how the project's components are organised and structured.
 The structure should be followed for future development of the project.

+All of the project routes, and local components live inside `src/app`.
+As of now there are 2 main routes with child routes inside them

+- `/user`
+- `/jobs`

+Global components and other assets that are used across both of these are stored in `src/components` and `src/lib`.

-Here are main aspects while building functionality.
+Here are the other main aspects while building functionality.

 - UI components (eg. LoginButton.tsx)
 - Helper functions (eg. getRandom.ts)